jax-ml/jax/docs/tutorials/quickstart.md

 (notice we've used {mod}`jax.random` to generate some random numbers; for details on how to generate random numbers in JAX, check out {ref}`pseudorandom-numbers`).

-We can speed the execution of this function with `@jit`, which will jit-compile the first time `selu` is called and will be cached thereafter.
+We can speed the execution of this function with the {func}`jax.jit` transformation, which will jit-compile the first time `selu` is called and will be cached thereafter.

 ```{code-cell}
 from jax import jit